 How should I store ACTOS?

-- Keep the ACTOS bottle tightly closed and protect from getting wet (away from moisture and humidity)
+- Keep the ACTOS bottle tightly closed and keep tablets dry

 - Keep ACTOS and all medicines out of the reach of children

 General information about the safe and effective use of ACTOS

 Medicines are sometimes prescribed for purposes other than those listed in a Medication Guide.
 Do not use ACTOS for a condition for which it was not prescribed.
 Do not give ACTOS to other people, even if they have the same symptoms you have.
 It may harm them.

 This Medication Guide summarizes the most important information about ACTOS.
 If you would like more information, talk with your doctor.
 You can ask your doctor or pharmacist for information about ACTOS that is written for healthcare professionals.
 For more information, go to www.actos.com or call 1-877-825-3327.

 Active Ingredient: pioglitazone Inactive Ingredients: lactose monohydrate, hydroxypropylcellulose, carboxymethylcellulose calcium, and magnesium stearate